OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 - when using location services you might want to check which [`CLAuthorizationStatus`](https://developer.apple.com/documentation/corelocation/clauthorizationstatus "CLAuthorizationStatus") is being returned by [`CLLocationManager.authorizationStatus()`](https://developer.apple.com/documentation/corelocation/cllocationmanager/1423523-authorizationstatus "CLLocationManager.authorizationStatus()").
 - you could also verify the correct usage of the App Groups entitlement by hooking the [`containerURL(forSecurityApplicationGroupIdentifier:)`](https://developer.apple.com/documentation/foundation/filemanager/1412643-containerurl "FileManager containerURL(forSecurityApplicationGroupIdentifier:)") method which returns the container directory associated with the specified security application group identifier.

-There is also a *visual* way to inspect the status of some app permissions when using the iPhone/iPad by opening "Settings" and scrolling down until you find the app you're interested in.
+Next, there is a *visual* way to inspect the status of some app permissions when using the iPhone/iPad by opening "Settings" and scrolling down until you find the app you're interested in.
 When clicking on it, this will open the "ALLOW APP_NAME TO ACCESS" screen.
 However, not all permissions might be displayed yet.
 You will have to *trigger* them in order to be listed on that screen.

 ![Settings Allow App Screen](Images/Chapters/0x06h/settings_allow_screen.png)

 For example, if you're testing a messaging app, try to share something.
 As you do it, surely the app will offer options to share photos or your location.
-If you click, for example, on share location, this will trigger the permission dialogue and the permission will be visible in "Settings" as well.
+If you click, for example, on `share location`, this will trigger the permission dialogue and the permission will be visible in "Settings" as well.

 ### Testing for Sensitive Functionality Exposure Through IPC